IvanFan/skilltree/system-design/what-happens-when-you-visit-googlecom-in-your-browser.md

 case2: DNS analysis by ISP \(internet service provider\)

 why DNS cannot be 100%? some company may deny particular ip services

+Analysis the web failure rate:

+analysis by time

 what happened when your visit google.com in browser